The process to realize an app project consists of following phases:

 We will take care of uploading the app to Apple App Store (iOS app) and Google Play Store (Android app).
 At this phase, we will coordinate with client to get necessary permissions to the store so we can upload it smoothly.
 Alternatively, we can also guide our clients to get through this process.

-We develop hybrid apps with the following framework
+We develop cross-platform and hybrid apps with the following framework

 As you see below, how a wireframe/prototype looks like.
 Such a visualization with clickable feature to move from one page or section to another gives you a nice overview of how the apps look and behave in the end.
 This is output of Specification/Wireframe phase.